ufukhawk/safe_device/README.md

 * **Android** - Location permission needs to be granted in app in order to detect mock location properly
 * **iOS** - For now we are checking if device is Jail Broken or if it's not real device.
 There is no strong detection of mock location in iOS *(Open the PR if you have better way for mock location detection in iOS)*
 ### DevelopmentMode
-* -Development Options in emulator always is true
+* -Development Options in emulator always is true for default

 ## ❗Since emulators are usually rooted, you might want to bypass these checks during development.
 Unless you're keen on constant false alarms ⏰